danb0b/danb0b.github.io/content/work-journal/2023-08-08-servo-comparison.md

 * miswiring
 * overheating

 Of course, you can avoid all of these issues simply by paying more for a higher-quality part.
 This is what we do in research.
 But think about the challenges of teaching a course...each dollar you spend on parts gets multiplied many times over.
-A simple robot, consisting of 4 servos, will cost the course 4 \* 30 \* $5 = $600.
+A simple robot, consisting of 4 servos, will cost the course 4 \* 30 \* $5 = $600 for a 30 person class.
 Upgrading to a $10 motor with bearings and metal gears costs $600 more!
-This not a sustainable move in a college setting, let alone a k-12 classroom, even if you utilize project teams
+This is not sustainable in a college setting, let alone a K-12 classroom, even if you utilize project teams to reduce the number of systems.

-If you find a servo that avoids the worst of these issues, One of the most pernicious issues that
+But, if you do happen to find a servo that avoids the worst of these issues, One of the most pernicious things I've found that crops up, even with a fairly robust, low-cost servo happens as you start to scale up the number of servos, and this relates to the stall-torque.

+Stall torque, as you may know, is the highest amount of current a motor can draw during normal operation, when the motor is not moving, or stalled.
+This is not a special case -- in robotics applications, your motors may be at rest much of the time.
+So when ever
 * current issues